-- Who are we to serve according to these verses? - Who receives glory when we serve others?
+- Who are we to serve according to these verses?
+One another.
+Brothers and sisters in Christ are the primary focus in these verses. - Who receives glory when we serve others?
+Jesus is glorified!

-"Praying at all times in the Spirit, with all prayer and supplication.
-To that end keep alert with all perseverance, making supplication for all the saints, and also for me, that words may be given to me in opening my mouth boldly to proclaim the mystery of the gospel, for which I am an ambassador in chains, that I may declare it boldly, as I ought to speak."Ephesians 6:18-20
+Praying at all times in the Spirit, with all prayer and supplication.
+To that end keep alert with all perseverance, making supplication for all the saints, and also for me, that words may be given to me in opening my mouth boldly to proclaim the mystery of the gospel, for which I am an ambassador in chains, that I may declare it boldly, as I ought to speak."- Ephesians 6:18-20